About Craft NSW

 With its long history of exhibiting and supporting craftworkers, in the mid 70's, the Society had its first gallery in The Rocks precinct, then moved into Metcalfe arcade in 1985.
 This followed a move into the heritage listed Old Coroners Court in 2006 during its Centenary year where it began to trade under the name Craft NSW.

-Craft NSW has reinvented itself recently and is now a gallery in Millers Point, between The Rocks and Barangaroo where the members of the Society run the gallery.
+Craft NSW reinvented itself in 2018 and moved to a gallery in Millers Point, between The Rocks and Barangaroo where the members of the Society ran the gallery.
+Currently the Society is exhibiting bi annually and selling online.

 Susan Cochrane from "OZ ARTS" magazine.